-MTH 251 - 256 The Calculus Sequence (MTH 251, 252, 253, 254, 255, 256) Physics 211 General Physics with Calculus Recommended: ST 201 Principles of Statistics or ST 351 Intro to Statistical Methods
+MTH 251 - 256 The Calculus Sequence (MTH 251, 252, 253, 254, 255, 256) Physics 211 General Physics with Calculus Recommended: ST 351 Intro to Statistical Methods

 Upper Division:

 Upper division requirements for the Statistics Option are grouped into Parts A, B, C, and D. Part A is the junior core, Part B is composed of the probability and statistics core classes, Part C is an option specific depth requirement, and Part D is a breadth requirement in mathematics.